pydata/xarray/doc/getting-started-guide/faq.rst

 NetCDF
 ------
-Use xarray.open_dataset() to open a NetCDF file and return an xarray.Dataset object.
+Use xarray.open_dataset() to open a NetCDF file and return an xarray Dataset object.
 ::

   import xarray as xr

   # use xarray to open the file and return an xarray.Dataset object
   dataset = xr.open_dataset('/path/to/my/file.nc')

-  # print the contents of the dataset
+  # Print Dataset object
   print(dataset)

   # Open multiple NetCDF files as a single dataset using xarray